minecraft-addon-tools/minecraft-addon-toolchain/packages/minecraft-addon-toolchain-browserify/README.md

 ## Browserify
 Adds support for modern JavaScript features not supported by the Minecraft Scripting Engine, such as modules and multi-file projects.

+**By default, UI JavaScript files are not processed by browserify as these scripts typically can be loaded individually without needint to package them.
+If you wish to package your UI code, you should check the `bundleSources` and `entryPoints` configuration settings**

 ### Installing
 ```powershell
 npm install --save-dev minecraft-addon-toolchain-browserify